 Three hours before the movie’s release, Beyoncé teased fans with yet another trailer on her Instagram.
 On the morning of the movie’s release, she dropped a surprise video for the song ‘Already’ featuring Ghanaian artiste Shatta Wale off her Lion King: The Gift album.
 The entire visual album is based on songs from this album.

 “The voyages of Black families, throughout time, are honored in a tale about a young king’s transcendent journey through betrayal, love, and self-identity.
 His ancestors help guide him toward his destiny, and with his father’s teachings and guidance from his childhood love, he earns the virtues needed to reclaim his home and throne,” the movie bio reads.
 Black is King review Beyonce.

 “These timeless lessons are revealed and reflected through Black voices of today, now sitting in their power.
 Black Is King is an affirmation of a grand purpose, with lush visuals that celebrate Black resilience and culture.
 The film highlights the beauty of tradition and Black excellence.”

 A Common Ancestry

-As the project rightly proclaims, African Americans and Black people all over the world can trace their ancestry to Africa, which they often like to call the motherland.
+As the project rightly proclaims, African Americans and Black people worldwide can trace their ancestry to Africa, which they often like to call the motherland.